WORKSHOP MATERIALS LIST

 PAINT- These (plus more) are the paints I use.
 If you already have lots of paint, please don’t think you need to go out and buy all of these.
 The most important are the Rembrandt Transparent oxide red, Viridian, and Transparent Oxide Brown.

-Rembrandt - viridian, ultramarine deep, cobalt blue light, transparent oxide red, transparent oxide brown, cad.orange, cad yellow deep.
-OPTIONAL - stil de grain yellow, transparent yellow green, transparent oxide yellow, ivory black
+Rembrandt - viridian, ultramarine deep, cobalt blue light, transparent oxide red, transparent oxide brown, cad.orange, cad yellow deep, Ivory Black.
+OPTIONAL- stil de grain yellow, transparent yellow green, transparent oxide yellow, cold grey

-Michael Harding - cad yellow, OPTIONAL - lemon yellow, brilliant pink, King's blue light
+Michael Harding - cad yellow, King’s Blue Dark, perylene violet.
+OPTIONAL - lemon yellow, brilliant pink, ivory black

 Don’t feel you need to buy all these paints, I’m happy to squeeze a little for you to try.